All Episodes

 They can't make it till February.

-They can't make, they can't continue, they don't have the cash.
+They don't have the cash.

 The big three can't make it.